Yoann Fréget: Early career

-Travels to India & First Tour in North America
+Career

-In 2010, Yoann made a life-changing journey of five months to India, in order to deepen his knowledge of music therapy and Indian classical music.
+In 2010, Fréget made a life-changing journey of five months to India, in order to deepen his knowledge of music therapy and Indian classical music.
 He came back renewed and musically transformed by this unique experience in total immersion in the Indian culture.

-A few months after, Yoann was invited for his first solo tour in Canada, and USA.
+A few months after, Fréget was invited for his first solo tour in Canada, and USA.
 During 3 months, he performed more than 50 concerts in various cities and toured US from New York to Los Angeles.
 He inaugurated a personal performance style which featured concerts entirely a cappella, emphasizing on the unique beauty and moving expressiveness of his voice.
 This enabled him to present his music to a whole new audience and captivate new listeners, and to sing, for the first time of his career, as guest in the black community churches, where his performances were overwhelmingly well-received, and where he truly felt home.
-After this first US tour, Yoann's desire to live in America was born.
+After this first US tour, Fréget's desire to live in America was born.